tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

   - #### Special Combat Skills and Cooldowns
   - #### Dynamic Scaling

-- ### Gōngfu Styles and Techniques
+- ### Gōngfū Styles and Techniques

-  This game features a diverse selection of Gōngfu styles, each with its own set of techniques.
+  This game features a diverse selection of Gōngfū styles, each with its own set of techniques.
 Players may choose to master multiple styles.
 These styles and techniques have no actual impact on gameplay.
 They are simply vanity options to enhance character customization.

-  - #### Gōngfu Styles
+  - #### Gōngfū Styles

-    The game includes the following Gōngfu styles:
+    The game includes the following Gōngfū styles:

     - Assassin Style
     - Bāguà Style